 The vehicle you are operating will be seized and impounded for 30 days if you are found driving while suspended or disqualified; your suspension period has ended but you are found driving without renewing your licence; or, you are driving without a valid licence and have been convicted of the same offence within the preceding five years.
 The second occurrence in a two-year period will result in a 60-day vehicle impoundment.

-The second and any subsequent offences within a 12-month period for using electronic equipment while driving (e.g., illegal use of a cellphone, etc.) will result in a seven-day vehicle impoundment.
+The second and any subsequent offences within a 12-month period for holding, viewing, using or manipulating electronic communications equipment while driving (e.g., illegal use of a cellphone, etc.) will result in a seven-day vehicle impoundment.

 Rules of the road impoundments